AshtreeCC/docker-nativescript/README.md

-# docker-nativescript
+# NativeScript
-Automated build container for use with Docker Hub containing Ubuntu+NodeJs+NativeScript
+Automated build container for use with Docker Hub containing Ubuntu+NodeJs+Java+Android+NativeScript